Why is it called the Helen P. Denit Honors Program?

 Graduating from the Helen P. Denit Honors Program means that you have completed all of the Helen P. Denit Honors Program academic and co-curricular requirements.
 This will be noted on your transcript.

-Will taking Honors Classes hurt my grade point average?
+Will taking Denit Honors classes hurt my grade point average?

-How will I meet other Honors Program students?
+How will I meet other Denit Honors Program students?

-Can I take an Honors class and not be in the program?
+Can I take a Denit Honors class and not be in the program?

 Yes.
 You are encouraged to take an Honors class in order to explore the Honors Program.
-However, you will need special permission from Honors Program staff and you will need to have a competitive grade point average to be allowed to take an Honors class.
+In order to enroll in an honors course, you must have an

 Do I get any special recognition at graduation?

-Honors students will be "corded" by the Faculty Director on stage.
+of the Honors Program, you will be "corded" by the Faculty Director on stage.
 Honors students are the only undergraduates to receive such honor.
 Also, your name will be highlighted in the program as graduating from the Helen P. Denit Honors Program.

-Is there a special place for Honors students to study and relax?
+Is there a special place for Denit Honors students to study and relax?

 Yes, the Honors Program offers a lounge, lab, and kitchen.
 We have computers and printers; a refrigerator and a microwave; FREE coffee, sodas, and snacks.
 It is a great place to study or relax between classes.
 Many students call our Denit Den their home away from home.

-Are there additional costs for participating in the Honors Program?
+Are there additional costs for participating in the Denit Honors Program?

 No, there are no additional costs.
 On the contrary, the Honors Program provides competitive financial awards